jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 - The text data of the 50 posts for each user is combined and converted into a sparse tf matrix of word/term frequencies with column names representing the entire set of words/terms found in at least one users posts.

-- The first py file in the project (transform.py) transforms the raw data from mbti_1.csv into this tf matrix
+- The first python program in the project (transform.py) transforms the raw data from mbti_1.csv into this tf matrix.

-- This matrix along with some columns that represent the users personality type is saved in tf_matrix.csv
+- This matrix along with some columns that represent the users personality type is saved in tf_matrix.csv.

-### Analysis.py
+## Analysis.py

-- The second python file (analysis.py) trains a variety of models to predict the correct personality option for each of the four personality pairs.
+- The second python program (analysis.py) uses tf_matrix.csv to train a variety of models to predict the correct personality option for each of the four personality pairs.

-* Note: This means that for each model type, there are  4 different sub models that are specialized to predict a certain pair.
+* This means that for each model type, there are  4 different sub models that are specialized to predict a certain pair.

 * The 4 kinds of models trained and tested to predict each personailty pair are naive bays, logistic regression, decision tree, and random forest